Matron of Honor vs. Maid of Honor: Is One More Important?

-Smiling from ear to ear because your sister or bestie just asked you to be her Matron of Honor?
-As the name suggests, it is an honor to be asked to play such an important role.
+Smiling from ear to ear because your sister or bestie just asked you to be her matron of honor or maid of honor?
+As the names suggest, it is an honor for your friend or sister to ask you to play one of these important roles.

-A matron of honor is essentially the HBIC (head bridesmaid in charge).
-The truth is, it’s no different than being the maid of honor.
-The only distinction is that a matron of honor is a married woman.
+A matron of honor is essentially the HBIC (head bridesmaid in charge), and it’s no different than being the maid of honor.

 What Are the Matron of Honor's Duties?